ngodzik/optimga/README.md

 ## Evolutionary optimization using Go

-Work in progress, for now, only one part of the evolution strategies are implemented
+Work in progress, for now, only one Evolution Strategies part is implemented

-for example, try to optimize the sphere function:
+for example, let's try to optimize the sphere function:

 ```
 func sphereFunction(genes []float64) optimga.Fitness {